vokegpu/bicudo/README.md

 The project for CPU implementation uses SAT (separation axis theorem).
 This was implemented over the study of [the book (Michael Tanaya, Huaming Chen, Jebediah Pavleas, Kelvin Sung)](https://www.amazon.com/Building-Game-Physics-Engine-JavaScript/dp/1484225821).

-For GPU acceleration check #6.
+For GPU acceleration, check #6.

 ---